-It’s imperative for hoteliers to fully understand the benefits of optimising their online marketing efforts for mobile, or run a very serious risk of alienating potential guests and losing business.
+As we point out in our ebook, The Complete Hotelier's Guide to Today's Mobile Traveller, it’s imperative for hoteliers to fully understand the benefits of optimising their online marketing efforts for mobile, or run a very serious risk of alienating potential guests and losing business.

 Luckily, this process is not rocket science.
 We’ve put together a handy high-level ‘cheat sheet’ you can use to help ensure your transition into the world of mobile is as smooth as possible.